alephium/www/src/content/homepage.md

         newTab: true
     - title: Build your own
       subtitle: ''
       description: Start building your own smart contracts, decentralized apps and protocols.
-Alephium is made to build powerful, secure and scalable Dapps.
-It’s stateful UTXO model combines the advantages of both eUTXO model and account model.
+Alephium is made to build powerful, secure, and scalable dApps.
+        Its stateful UTXO model combines the advantages of both the UTXO model and account model.
       link:
         url: https://github.com/alephium/
         text: Codebase
         newTab: true
     - title: Get a job @ Alephium
       subtitle: We value individuals
       description: Our team members are our biggest assets.
-With them, with you, we plan to make Alephium the preferred blockchain for powerful, accessible and secure Dapps & web 3.0.
+With them, with you, we plan to make Alephium the preferred blockchain for powerful, accessible and secure dApps & web 3.0.
 If you think you're uniquely suited to support Alephium, we want to hear from you.
-We're based in the beautiful Switzerland, but you can work from anywhere in the world.
+We're based in beautiful Switzerland, but you can work from anywhere in the world.
       link:
         url: https://pandasoftware.bamboohr.com/jobs/
         text: Job openings